Travis Little

 Travis Lane Little (born November 24, 1942) is a former state legislator in Mississippi.

 He was born in Corinth, Mississippi.
-Little served in the Mississippi Senate as a Democrat from Corinth in the 1990s.
+Little served in the Mississippi Senate as a Democrat from Corinth from 1992 to 2007.
 He held the District 4 seat.
 Little was also President Pro Tempore of the Mississippi Senate and chaired the body's Rules Committee.
 He later changed party affiliations and joined the Republican Party.